You mean this cutting and self-abuse business out there among students?

 The Clinton administration leveled charges against him, prosecuted him.

-The judge in the case offered an apology to when he sent me his book, Winho Lee sent me his book.
+The judge in the case offered an apology to Wen Hole.

-And it starts out with that apology from the judge talking about what a a serious miscarriage of justice was perpetrated against him by the United States government.
+And it starts out with that apology from the judge talking about what a serious miscarriage of justice was perpetrated against him by the United States government.

-It's uh I don't know, it's unprecedented, but it's very rare.
+I don't know, it's unprecedented, but it's very rare.

 Well, Wenho Lee then went out and sued.

-Well, they named him in news stories as the target of an espionage investigation, is now prompting warnings that the unusual payment could embolden others aggrieved by government leaks and lead to more litigation involving the press.
+Well, they named him in news stories as the target of an espionage investigation is now prompting warnings that the unusual payment could embolden others aggrieved by government leaks and lead to more litigation involving the press.

-The New York Times, the Los Angeles Times, the Washington Post, ABC, and the Associated Press announced on Friday that they had agreed to the settlement in order to end litigation brought by Wen Ho Lee.
+The New York Times, the Los Angeles Times, the Washington Post, ABC, and the Associated Press announced on Friday that they had agreed to the settlement in order to end litigation brought by Wenho Lee.

-Jane Kirtley, former executive director of the reporters committee for freedom of the press, said in an interview, the implications of this are just staggering.
+Jane Kirtley, former executive director of the Reporters Committee for Freedom of the Press, said in an interview, the implications of this are just staggering.

 I think this is blood money that has been paid here.